 To learn more about sibilance, check out my article Top Tips To Reduce Sibilance In Microphones & Audio Mixes.

 EQ is an invaluable tool when it comes to parallel processing.

-That being said, simply duplicating a track and applying a certain EQ curce to the duplicate won’t gain us any advantage over simply EQing the original.
-So basically I’m saying that this “mixing technique” has less to do with EQ itself and more to do with EQ in conjunction with other effects.
+That being said, simply duplicating a track and applying a certain EQ curve to the duplicate won’t gain us any advantage over simply EQing the original.
+So basically, I’m saying that this “mixing technique” has less to do with EQ itself and more to do with EQ in conjunction with other effects.

 Common parallel processes with EQ include:

-Aural exciting, where the parallel signal is high-passed (typically about 3 kHz) and saturated in order to enhance the harmonics and “excite” the sound.
+Aural exciting, where the parallel signal is high-passed (typically about 3 kHz) and saturated to enhance the harmonics and “excite” the sound.

 Cleaner reverb, where the parallel signal is high-passed and then EQed to reduce low-end rumble.
 This helps to improve the sense of space with reverb without adding more information to the low-end of the mix.

 In addition to parallel EQ, we can also use EQ in series.